-The default Variable Minimum Load Operations and Maintenance Adder will vary by fuel source or technology as follows: (1) for a natural gas-fired combined cycle resource, the adder will equal $2.07 per run-hour per MW multiplied by the PMax of the resource or MSG Configuration of the resource; (2) for an aeroderivative combustion turbine resource, the adder will equal $5.20 per run-hour per MW multiplied by the PMax of the resource or MSG Configuration of the resource; and (3) for a hydroelectric resource, the adder will equal $0.77 per run-hour per MW multiplied by the PMax of the resource or MSG Configuration of the resource.
+The default Variable Minimum Load Operations and Maintenance Adder will vary by fuel source or technology as follows: (1) for a natural gas-fired combined cycle resource, the adder will equal $2.27 per run-hour per MW multiplied by the PMax of the resource or MSG Configuration of the resource; (2) for an aeroderivative combustion turbine resource, the adder will equal $5.71 per run-hour per MW multiplied by the PMax of the resource or MSG Configuration of the resource; and (3) for a hydroelectric resource, the adder will equal $0.85 per run-hour per MW multiplied by the PMax of the resource or MSG Configuration of the resource.

-The default Variable Energy Operations and Maintenance Adder will vary by fuel source or technology as follows: (1) nuclear $1.28/MWh; (2) coal $3.19/MWh; (3) wind $0.33/MWh; (4) natural gas-fired combined cycle units $0.70/MWh; (5) steam units $0.39/MWh; (6) geothermal $1.38/MWh; (7) landfill gas $1.44/MWh; (8) frame combustion turbines $1.15/MWh; (9) aeroderivative combustion turbines $2.55/MWh; (10) reciprocating internal combustion engines $1.31/MWh; and (11) biomass $1.96/MWh.
+The default Variable Energy Operations and Maintenance Adder will vary by fuel source or technology as follows: (1) nuclear $1.41/MWh; (2) coal $3.50/MWh; (3) wind $0.36/MWh; (4) natural gas-fired combined cycle units $0.77/MWh; (5) steam units $0.43/MWh; (6) geothermal $1.52/MWh; (7) landfill gas $1.58/MWh; (8) frame combustion turbines $1.26/MWh; (9) aeroderivative combustion turbines $2.80/MWh; (10) reciprocating internal combustion engines $1.44/MWh; and (11) biomass $2.15/MWh.

+The CAISO will assess the default Variable Operations and Maintenance Adders set forth in its Business Practice Manuals at least every three years through a stakeholder process.

+The CAISO’s assessment will reflect relevant factors that may include the amount of time elapsed since the default values were assessed, changes in technologies or cost profiles of resources, and applicable inflation rates.
+The CAISO may undertake or rely on additional studies reflecting Variable Operations and Maintenance costs to inform these updates or propose new default Variable Operations and Maintenance Adders.
+The CAISO’s assessment will be included in the stakeholder process and stakeholders will be able to comment on the assessment.
+The CAISO will publish updated values for these default Variable Operations and Maintenance Adders in its Business Practice Manuals.

 * * * * *